moneezi08/ELK_Stack_Project/README.md

 Finally save the config files and verify these connections by running ansible webservers - m ping or ansible all -m ping (for all the webservers)

+- Run the playbook, and navigate to kibana by run curl command to the kibana IP to check that the installation worked as expected.